MartinSGill/SubnauticaWatcher/readme.md

 ## Installation

+The instructions below should work for experienced users.
+If you're struggling with the installation, take a look at the [The Really Detailed Installation Guide](docs/installation.md)

 __Warning:__ While attempts have been made to ensure this mod does not interfere with other mods, this cannot be guaranteed.